-Dynare can be called on simul.mod and estim.mod but it makes no sense to run it on modeldesc.mod.
+Dynare can be called on simul.mod and estim.mod, but it makes no sense to run it on modeldesc.mod.

-The main advantage is that you don't have to copy/paste the whole model (at the beginning) or changes to the model (during development).
+The main advantage is that you don't have to copy/paste the whole model (during initial development) or changes to the model (during development).

-4.24.3.2 Indexed sums of products
+4.27.3.2 Indexed sums of products